wolpert/svarm/docs/Design.md

 ## Java

 ### HSQLDB
-hsqldb is used for the database because it's fast and we can add in AES/GCM/SIV for the encryption per database.
+hsqldb is used for the database on the nodes because it's fast and we can add in AES/GCM/SIV for the encryption per database.
 MySQL was considered but decided to keep it 'in process' database instead of external process.
 (MySQL can encrypt per tablespace, which meets the needs here.
-PostGRESQL cannot do that in the same way.)
+PostgreSQL cannot do that in the same way.)
 Other embedded databases do not support the encryption we need.